Ask a Ghostwriter: Organizing and Outlining a Memoir

 - What is the purpose of the scene.

-Your outline should be purpose driven.
+The fact is, your outline should be purpose driven from the start.
 Every scene must propel your story forward.
 Each incident must have a reason for being there, something that fits in with the flow of the book.

 Outlining a how-to book